Purchases made through links earn us a small commission, at no extra cost to you.

 Roma Pass: Consider purchasing the Roma Pass.
-It gives you free admission to the first 2 visited museums and/or archaeological sites of your choice and discounts for events, exhibitions, and tourist services.
+It gives you free admission to two museums and/or archaeological sites of your choice and discounts for events, exhibitions, and tourist services.
 It also allows you free access to the city’s public transportation network.

 Accommodations in Rome